ShenghuaCheng/high-risk-Cervical-Precancerous-Screening/README.md

 ## Quick start
 ### software and hard ware:
-> we have test the project on:
+> we have tested the project on:
 > + operation system of the server is Linux version 5.4.0-150-generic.
 > + server equipped with four NVIDIA TITAN V graphics processing unit (UPG)
 > + Intel(R) Core(TM) i9-9940X CPU @ 3.30GHz.